Chance0018/calculator-test-plan/Test-Plan.md

 >### **Team Lead:** Wesley "Hannibal" Smith
 >- Manage testing schedule.
 >- Communicate with Project Manager & Development regarding testing status & updates.
->- Deligate responsibilities & tasks.
+>- Delegate responsibilities & tasks.
->- Oversee testing to ensure all relevent tests, test cases, test scenarios, and all other test avenues are exhausted to provide an accurate report that meets and/or exceeds all requirments provide by product owner.
+>- Oversee testing to ensure all relevant tests, test cases, test scenarios, and all other test avenues are exhausted to provide an accurate report that meets and/or exceeds all requirements provide by product owner.
 >
 >### **QA Tester:** Chance "Howling Mad" Murdock
 >- Build software test for testing of internal software of the product.
 >- Testing the internal software of the product to identify pass/fail of intended behaviors, non-intended behaviors, & max limitations.
->- Using relevent references, software, tools, test cases, & test scenarios to produce results.
+>- Using relevant references, software, tools, test cases, & test scenarios to produce results.
 >
 >### **QA Tester:** Andy "Faceman" Peck
->- Testing max physcial durability/limitations of product including the products casing, buttons, display, & battery.
+>- Testing max physical durability/limitations of product including the products casing, buttons, display, & battery.
->- Using relevent references, software, tools, test cases, & test scenarios to produce results.
+>- Using relevant references, software, tools, test cases, & test scenarios to produce results.
 >
 >### **QA Tester:** Jared "B.A."
 Baracus
->- Testing to identify pass/fail functionality & accuracy behaviours when interacting with the products user interface.
+>- Testing to identify pass/fail functionality & accuracy behaviors when interacting with the products user interface.
->- Using relevent references, software, tools, test cases, & test scenarios to produce results.
+>- Using relevant references, software, tools, test cases, & test scenarios to produce results.
 >* * *
 # **(13) Risk** #
 >* * *